sagemath/sagewiki_to_gh-2022-10-10/days38_tutorials.md

  - `Sage Quick Reference Card`_
  - `The Sage tutorial`_
+ - `Sage Constructions`_: "How do I construct ... in Sage?"
  - `Sage documentation`_: the standard documentation and other resources

 Tutorial II: Calculus and Linear Algebra in Sage